photo 1 of 75

 Did you go to college and if so what degree did you earn?
 I stopped going to college because I was skipping too many classes to go train, so I stopped.
 Later I did a few classes to earn a certificate in personal training.

-Ranks in any martial arts styles: Black belt in Shihaishinkai Karate, Brown belt in BJJ
+Ranks in any martial arts styles: Black belt in Shihaishinkai Karate, black belt in BJJ

 Favorite grappling technique: Armbar